VinSpee/Meetup-1-talks/README.md

 - __Fun with JavaScript arrays__
   - led by: Michael Matola
-  - abstract: Programmatically filling a JavaScript array with values (without using for loops or external libraries), or, the one useful use of the Array constructor (mit apply() special sauce), or, ES6/ES2015 fixes all of this anyhow.
+  - abstract: Programmatically filling a JavaScript array with values (without using for loops or external libraries), or, the one useful use of the Array constructor (mit apply() special sauce), or, ES6/ES2015 makes this less ugly.